Education in the Philippines during Spanish rule: Secondary schools

 A Nautical School was created on January 1, 1820, which offered a four-year course of study (for the profession of pilot of merchant marine) that included subjects such as arithmetic, algebra, geometry, trigonometry, physics, hydrography, meteorology, navigation and pilotage.
 A School of Commercial Accounting and a School of French and English Languages were established in 1839.

 The Don Honorio Ventura College of Arts and Trades (DHVCAT) in Bacolor, Pampanga is said to be the oldest official vocational school in Asia.
 The vocational school started when an Augustinian friar, Fr.
 Juan P. Zita, dreamed of helping the young lads of Bacolor.
 Aided by equally benevolent civic leader Don Felino Gil, the school was officially founded on November 4, 1861, upon the approval of its statutes by Governor-General Lemery as Escuela de Artes y Oficios de Bacolor (School of Arts and Trades of Bacolor) and built it on a lot donated by Suarez sisters of Bacolor.
-Other important vocational schools established were the Escuela de Contaduría, Academia de Pintura y Dibujo and the seminaries of Manila, Nueva Segovia, Cebú, Jaro and Nueva Cáceres.
+Other important vocational schools established were the Escuela de Contaduría, Academia de Dibujo y Pintura and the seminaries of Manila, Nueva Segovia, Cebú, Jaro and Nueva Cáceres.

 The Manila School of Agriculture was created in 1887, although it was unable to open its doors until July 1889.
 Its mission was to provide theoretical and practical education by agricultural engineers to skilled farmers and overseers, and to promote agricultural development by means of observation, experiment and investigation.
 It included subjects such as mathematics, physics, chemistry, natural history, agriculture, topography, linear and topography drawing.
 Agricultural schools and monitoring stations, run by professors who were agricultural engineers, were also established in Isabela, Ilocos, Albay, Cebú, Iloílo, Leyte and parts of Mindanao.

 The Real Sociedad Económica de los Amigos del País de Filipinas (Royal Economic Society of Friends of the Philippines) was first introduced in the islands in 1780, and offered local and foreign scholarships to Filipinos, professorships and financed trips of scientists from Spain to the Philippines.
 Throughout the nineteenth century the society established an academy of design, financed the publication of scientific and technical literature, and granted awards to successful experiments and inventions that improved agriculture and industry.

 The Observatorio Meteorológico del Ateneo Municipal de Manila (Manila Observatory) was founded in 1865 by the Jesuits after an article they published in the newspaper Diario de Manila, describing typhoon observations made in September 1865, attracted the attention of many readers who publicly requested for the observations to be continued.
 The Spanish government made the observatory the official institution for weather forecasting in the Philippines in 1884, and in 1885 it started its time service.
 Its seismology section was set up in 1887, while astronomical studies began in 1899.
 The Observatory published typhoon and climatological observations and studies, including the first typhoon warnings, a service that was highly appreciated by the business community, specially those involved in merchant shipping.